Financial-Times/n-express/README.md

 - Exposes everything in the app's `./public` folder via `./{{name-of-app}}` (only in non-production environments, please use [next-assets](https://github.com/Financial-Times/next-assets) or hashed-assets in production)
 - Exposes app name via `__name` to templates and in a `data-next-app` attribute on the html tag in templates
 - Adds a `/{{name-of-app}}/__about` endpoint, which exposes information about the current version of the application running
-- By default the application's templates are outputted unchanged, but ft-next-express provides 2 [inheritable layouts](https://github.com/ericf/express-handlebars#layouts)
+- By default the application's templates are outputted unchanged, but n-express provides 2 [inheritable layouts](https://github.com/ericf/express-handlebars#layouts)

 - Exposes `express.Router`
 - Provides `NODE_ENV` to templates via `__environment`